Orland Hills, Illinois: Government

 As of 2023, Orland Hills is a part of Illinois' 6th Congressional District which is represented by democrat Sean Casten.
 Orland Hills has a village board with a mayor.
 The current mayor of Orland Hills is Kyle R. Hastings Sr. Hastings has been the mayor of Orland Hills since 1993.

 As of 2023, Orland Hills is a part of the 37th legislative district in the Illinois House of Representatives, represented by Tim Ozinga, a republican.
 However, in 2024 Ozinga resigned from his position.
 He was succeeded by Patrick Sheehan a former police officer in Plainfield, Illinois and an unsuccessful candidate for the Illinois State Senate in 2022, where he lost to incumbent state senator Michael Hastings in the 19th district.
 The 19th district also encompasses Orland Hills.
 Sheehan is a republican and resides in Lockport, Illinois.

 Education

 A majority of students from Orland Hills attend Victor J. Andrew High School (residents who live south of Meadowview Ave), while the rest attend Carl Sandburg High School (residents who live north of Meadowview Ave).

 There are two elementary school districts that serve Orland Hills: Kirby School District 140 and the Orland School District 135.

 Orland Hills is also home to Cardinal Joseph Bernadine Catholic School, or CJB for short.
 The school is run by the Roman Catholic Archdiocese of Chicago.

-Another school located in Orland Hills is a preschool thru 8th grade school is Christian Hills or CHS which is a extension of Christian Hills church.
+Another school located in Orland Hills is a preschool thru 8th grade school is Christian Hills or CHS which is an extension of Christian Hills church.